Kenji007321/Lab-Access-Tool/README.txt

 Author: Kenji Nakajima

 <Description>
-This tool is created with the purpose of making nework administration tasks in labs/datacenters slightly more efficient.
+This GUI tool is for nework administration work in lab/datacenter.
 It mainly serves as an access information management tool for your backbone switches and access control switches.
 This is especially usefull for lab environments that do not have the telnet protocol